DONALD EWEN CAMERON BIOGRAPHY: DOCTOR BRAINWASH

 The CIA enlisted the then eminent psychiatrist, Dr Donald Cameron to assist them.
 The son of a Scottish Presbyterian minister, Donald received his medical degree from the University of Glasgow before emigrating to Canada.

-He was a man who believed that to make an omelette, you had to crack some eggs and was unafraid to try new approaches to therapy.
+He was a man who believed that to make an omelet, you had to crack some eggs and was unafraid to try new approaches to therapy.
 This radical disposition had served him well.
 He was president of both the American, Canadian, and World Psychiatric associations.
 Ironically he was also one of the psychiatrists that assessed Rudolf Hess as fit to stand trial for Nazi war crimes at the Nuremberg hearings.

-In spite of his already lofty academic standing, Donald wanted to be enduringly famous by creating a breakthrough in the treatment of schizophrenia.
+In spite of his already lofty academic standing, Cameron wanted to be enduringly famous by creating a breakthrough in the treatment of schizophrenia.
 He accepted funding from the CIA and using his position at the Allan Memorial Institute in Montreal Canada, began culling unwitting patients into his experimental therapies.
 Most of them were mildly mentally ill e.g. bereft or with postpartum depression, yet were subjected to extreme therapies.

 His first brainwashing technique he called "de-patterning".
 Test subjects were given a concoction of powerful mind altering drugs including LSD combined with electroshock therapy at 30 to 40 times standard protocol three to four times daily, summating to hundreds of times over the course of "treatment".
 This left many subjects with profound memory loss and vegetative states in which they had to be taught basic things like how to feed themselves and use the bathroom again.